 7 Easy-Access, Picnic-Perfect Wisconsin Waterfalls

 We’ve shared Wisconsin’s top spots for waterfalls, but here are some hidden gems you’ve probably never heard of.
-Each of these seven local-favorite falls, located in or near small Wisconsin towns, is easy to get to and doesn’t require a long hike or weekend commitment – just drive up, spread your picnic blanket and snap some pictures!
+Each of these seven local-favorite falls, located in or near small Wisconsin towns, is easy to get to and doesn’t require a long hike or weekend commitment.
+Just drive up with the packed lunches ready and you’ve got an outing the family will never forget.

-A statue of Seminole Chief Osceola stands like a silent sentry above the staircase to Cascade Falls, right along the main drag in this scenic village across the border from Minnesota.
-Descend 135 steps into Wilkie Glen, where you’ll see the biggest drop in the Osceola Creek’s descent to the St. Croix River.
+Catch a glimpse of a statue of Seminole Chief Osceola above the staircase to Cascade Falls, right along the main drag in this scenic village across the border from Minnesota.
+Descend 135 steps into Wilkie Glen, where you’ll see the biggest drop in Osceola Creek’s descent to the St. Croix River.

 These 25-foot falls were integral to Osceola’s founding in 1886, once supporting a mill and a brewery.
 If you visit at dusk, you’ll see LED lights setting the water ablaze with different colors.